Workers’ Compensation Insurance in Virginia

 A workers’ compensation settlement is an agreement between the injured employee, employer, and insurer that resolves a workers’ compensation claim.
 This benefits both the employee and the employer.

-In Virginia's workers' compensation system, many claims end in settlements.
+In Virginia, a workers' compensation case often ends in a settlement.
 This means the parties in the claim – the injured employee, the company, and the insurer – agree on a lump-sum payment in return for the employee (or the employee’s survivors) agreeing to forfeit future benefits.

 The settlement agreement, which must be a written document signed by the injured or ill worker or survivors, a representative of the employer, and the insurance company, must be filed with the Virginia Workers’ Compensation Division and approved by one of its judges.
 The settlement application must include: